pyca/cryptography/docs/hazmat/primitives/twofactor.rst

     .. method:: verify(hotp, counter)

         :param bytes hotp: The one time password value to validate.
-        :param bytes counter: The counter value to validate against.
+        :param int counter: The counter value to validate against.
         :raises cryptography.exceptions.InvalidToken: This is raised when the supplied HOTP does not match the expected HOTP.